dk14/wolfram-mega/docs/dsl.md

 }
 ```

 > This contract can also be repurposed as a security deposit for vanilla IRL loan.
 Just add extra "lending" payout from Bob to Alice (or mafia to Alice).
 Then future one-sided "swap" would be paying it back (in exchange for payout of mafia's incentive).
-Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to avoid conspiracy with either party (can be special Mega-oracle, as Mega-oracle mafia has only one possible outcome to attest to).
+Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to avoid conspiracy with either party or lazyness (can be special Mega-oracle, as Mega-oracle mafia has only one possible outcome to attest to).

 > Note: Third-party oracle can be avoided with Schnorr adaptor signatures.
 One of the parties (or both) can reveal "proof of empty pockets" for pre-agreed wallets, so mafia would lose incentive.